-In three experiments, participants were induced to feel awe—such as by watching an awe-inspiring video—as well as other emotions.
+In three experiments, American university students were induced to feel awe—such as by watching an awe-inspiring video—as well as other emotions.
 People who experienced awe felt that they had more time available to themselves, were less impatient, were more willing to volunteer their time to help others, preferred having positive experiences over material products, and reported greater life satisfaction.

 Melanie Rudd, Ph.D., University of Houston

 Bai, Y., Maruskin, L. A., Chen, S., Gordon, A. M., Stellar, J. E., McNeil, G. D., Peng, K., & Keltner, D. (2017).
 Awe, the diminished self, and collective engagement: Universals and cultural variations in the small self.
 Journal of Personality and Social Psychology, 113(2), 185.

 Chirico, A., Cipresso, P., Yaden, D. B., Biassoni, F., Riva, G., & Gaggioli, A. (2017).
 Effectiveness of immersive videos in inducing awe: An experimental study.
 Scientific Reports (Nature Publisher Group), 7, 1–11.